Rookwork/saucer-diy-voyager-trackpad/readme.md

 ## The Saucer
 Mount a trackpad to your ZSA Voyager!

-With a few parts and a bit of soldering, you can use your ZSA Voyager as a mouse as well as a keyboard.
+With a few parts and a bit of soldering, you can use your ZSA Voyager as a pointing device as well as a keyboard.
 All your input needs in one small package.

 ![The Saucer](/readme_assets/enclosure-attached.JPG)